 Sometimes we tell someone we’re busy at work, and we actually are!
 It’s not that the reason is a consistently false one or was devised simply to cover the truth.
-Because we are all busy at work for most of our time, it stands to reason that this explanation will mostly be true.
+Because we are all busy at work most of the time, it stands to reason that this explanation will mostly be true.

 What might this explanation really mean?

-Telling someone that we’re busy at work is a useful way to detour around our availability and preserve it for something else, while at the same time not offending the other person.
+Telling someone that we’re busy at work is a useful way to detour our availability and preserve it for something else, while at the same time not offending the other person.

-The statement I’m busy at work is a courtesy phrase, and as well as often being true, is also used when we feel that the truth will be unacceptable to someone.
+The statement I’m busy at work is a courtesy phrase, and as well as often being true, it is also used when we feel that the truth will be unacceptable to someone.